John Paskievich

 John Paskievich (born 1947) is a Canadian documentary photographer and filmmaker.
 He is known for his evocative portrayals of marginalized communities and his award-winning documentary films.
 His photographic work has been exhibited internationally and is held in the collections of major institutions including the National Gallery of Canada and the Art Gallery of Ontario.

 Born to Ukrainian parents in a displaced persons camp in Austria after World War II, Paskievich immigrated to Canada as a child with his family.
 He attended the University of Winnipeg and studied photography and film at Ryerson Polytechnic (now Toronto Metropolitan University).

-His photographs have been exhibited widely and are in the collections of institutions such as the Winnipeg Art Gallery, the Ukrainian Canadian Cultural and Educational Centre (Winnipeg), the Banff Centre, and the Art Gallery of Ontario.
+His photographs have been exhibited widely and are in the collections of institutions such as the Winnipeg Art Gallery, the Ukrainian Cultural and Educational Centre (Winnipeg), the Banff Centre, and the Art Gallery of Ontario.

 Paskievich has published several books of his photography: